-The read penalty for RAID level 1 is nominally 1:1, but it may benefit from split reads on some controllers.
-When the controller knows which mirror can be accessed fastest, for example, it can lower seek times by directing I/O operations to that disk.
+The read penalty for RAID level 1 is nominally 1:1, but it might benefit from split reads on some controllers.
+When the controller knows which mirror can be accessed fastest, for example, it can lower search times by directing I/O operations to that disk.

 RAID level 0+1 enables mirroring of an array of striped hard disks.
 This is a blend of RAID 0 and RAID 1, offering high-performing fault tolerance.